stebitto-dev/color-spotter/README.md

 Architecture is following MVI pattern.

 Color quantization is done in *GetTargetAreaColorUseCaseImpl* class.
 Starting from the provided Bitmap and target radius, a circle area spanning from the center of the frame is analyzed.
-For every pixel, his red, green and blue channels are stored in separated lists; the averages of these three channels are going to identify the resulting color.
+For every pixel, his red, green and blue channels summarized incrementally into separate variables; the averages of these three channels are going to identify the resulting color.
 From that, a simple request to [The Color API](https://www.thecolorapi.com/) is going to provide the color name shown to the final user.

 Moving to color history feature, the result of every frame analysis is stored in a local database.
 From the apposite view, the user is able to see the whole list ordered chronologically or alphabetically, together with the possibility to delete color entries one by one.